General Information/Questions

 Check the well annually for a tight cap, no visible cracks in the casing, no openings around the base of the casing, and protect the area around the well against spills and contamination.
 It is recommended to test your water annually to ensure a safe drinking water supply.
 Find more information here.

 Johnson County Public Health recommends that private water wells be tested annually.
-Our office offers one free annual bacteria and nitrate test to home owners on private wells.
-The testing now includes arsenic testing.
+Our Department offers one free annual bacteria and nitrate test to home owners on private wells.
+The testing now includes arsenic and manganese testing once every three years.
 Find out more here about well testing.

-The Grants To Counties program allow Johnson County Public Health to offer free private water well testing for Johnson County residence.
-Testing includes total coliform bacteria, E.coli bacteria, and nitrates testing.
-New this year; arsenic testing.
+The Private Well Grant program allows Johnson County Public Health to offer free private water well testing for Johnson County residents.
+Testing includes total coliform bacteria, E.coli bacteria, and nitrate testing.
+Arsenic and manganese testing are also available at no cost once every three years.
 Find more information here.

 If your well tests positive for bacteria, it is recommended you shock chlorinate your well.
 Johnson County Public Health recommends calling a certified well contractor for proper chlorination.
-If you would like to chlorinate your well you can find do-it-yourself instructions here.
-Be sure to re-test your water 7-10 days after chlorination.
+Private Well Grant funds of up to $400 may be available to help cover the cost of shocking your well.
+If you would like to shock chlorinate your own well you can find do-it-yourself instructions here.

 Those conditions are often caused by bacteria and are unpleasant, but studies have shown that they often do not cause illness.
 Shock chlorinating your well may help reduce those bacteria.
 If you have a concern about unsafe water, testing the water supply is always recommended.
 Find more information about water testing or shock chlorination here.

-Yes, the Grants To Counties program provides reimbursement up to $500 to properly plug/abandon water wells.
-Assistance for plugging a cistern is $300.
-If you would like to renovate your well (extend casing, bring out of pit, new cap, etc) you may be eligible for up to $1000 reimbursement.
+Yes, the Private Well Grant program provides reimbursement up to $700 to properly plug/abandon water wells.
+Assistance for plugging a cistern maybe be up to $400.
+If you would like to renovate your well (extend casing, bring out of pit, new cap, etc) you may be eligible for up to $2000 reimbursement.
 For more information call 319-356-6040 or find out more here

 New applicants should contact a wastewater engineer or soil scientist for a site evaluation and system design.
 Septic systems in Johnson County are required to be designed by a licensed professional engineer or a person qualified to perform soil analyses.
 Prior to beginning work, all private sewage disposal systems must be approved by Johnson County Public Health.
 When the design has been completed, submit the wastewater application and fee with the design for review and approval.
 Applications for a wastewater permit can be found here.